mattlianje/pipeviz/README.md

 ## Why Clojure?

-- Pipviz, like Clojure has the code-as-data philosophy.
+- Pipeviz, like Clojure has the code-as-data philosophy.
 - No required persistence layer.
 Since Clojure is [homoiconic](https://en.wikipedia.org/wiki/Homoiconicity) you can REPL into, poke at, update, define listeners and hooks on your graph without having to restart your server or drop-down into the relational algebra of CRUD apps and ORM's.
 Your graph becomes very easy to extend, almost like a living organism.